What is Celiac Disease?

 Loss of Bone Density

 If you’re not getting the nutrients your body needs to support healthy tissues, your bone density can suffer.
 Some of the symptoms of bone loss can include sensitivity, easy breaks, pain in the spine, and even loss of height.
+Vitamin supplements for celiac disease can help reduce loss of bone density in those living with celiac disease.

 Change in Mood and Depression